Lithou/Sandbox/Readme.md

 There are a few ways to use this repository.
 These are based on my intentions as the author.
 You may have a use outside of these, this is OK (provided it's non-malicious) and feel free to use it your own way and share your methods.
 That's one of the key ideas

 ## Grabbing a Snippet
 If all you want is a certain snippet, you can navigate to the CSS snippets folder (/.obsidian/snippets) and grab what you need.
-I've tried to name them appropriately and mark the ones that are done vs the ones that are not.
+I've used the following prefixes to indicate files:
+- Files with the prefix "test-" are pure sandbox.
+You can poke around in them, but these are random scratch pads of ideas and tests so I don't recomend using them.
+- Files with the prefix "idea-" are ideas that I've had.
+These are things I haven't developed beyond ideas.
+- Files with the prefix "pub-" are published.
+These are open to use, but are still in development.
+Major changes can still take place, items can be incomplete, and documentation is not complete.
+- Files with the prefix "z-" are approaching zennith.
+Minor fixes can occur but have been tested and released.
+Major changes can still occur, but increasingly unlikely.

 ## Testing and Tinkering (clone repo)
 Want to test out a snippet to see how it works?
 Want to see how multiple snippets behave together?
 Want to see how a specific theme interacts with snippets or other code?